dbiscalchin/urlinput/README.md

 ## Themes

-Instead of providing individual settings, by passing only the `theme` option to the plugin, will load a set of default values to provide a pre-defined appearance or behavior.
+Instead of providing individual settings, by passing only the `theme` option, the plugin will load a set of default values to provide a pre-defined appearance or behavior.
 For example, to apply a [Bootstrap](http://getbootstrap.com/) styling, a simple call like this would work:

 ```
 $('#my_url').urlinput({ theme: 'bootstrap' });
 ```

-Still, other properties can be passed to override theme values.
+Still, other parameters can be passed to override theme values.
 For example, to hide the website's icon:

 ```
 $('#my_url').urlinput({